tddschn/langchain-utils/README.md

   -e, --edit            Edit the prompt and copy manually (default: False) -m model, --model model
-                        Model to use (default: gpt-3.5-turbo) -S, --split           Split the prompt into multiple parts (default: False) -s chunk_size, --chunk-size chunk_size
+                        Model to use (default: gpt-3.5-turbo) -S, --no-split        Do not split the prompt into multiple parts (use this if the model has a really large context size) (default: False)
+  -s chunk_size, --chunk-size chunk_size
-                        Chunk size when splitting transcript, also used to determine whether to split (default: 2000) -P PARTS [PARTS ...], --parts PARTS [PARTS ...]
+                        Chunk size when splitting transcript, also used to determine whether to split, defaults to 1/2 of the context length limit of the model (default: None) -P PARTS [PARTS ...], --parts PARTS [PARTS ...]
                         Parts to select in the processes list of Documents (default: None)
+  -r, --raw             Wraps the content in triple quotes with no extra text
+                        (default: False)
+  --print-percentage-non-ascii
+                        Print percentage of non-ascii characters (default:
+                        False)
   -n, --dry-run         Dry run (default: False)
   -C, --from-clipboard  Load text from clipboard (default: False) -w WHAT, --what WHAT  Initial knowledge you want to insert before the PDF